jguardado39/A-Kata-A-Day/Python/README.md

 54. Supersize Me
 55. The Book of Mormon
 56. To Square Root
+57. Tower of Hanoi
-57. Triangular Treasure
+58. Triangular Treasure
-58. Tribonacci Sequence
+59. Tribonacci Sequence
-59. Unscrambled Eggs
+60. Unscrambled Eggs
-60. Vowel Count
+61. Vowel Count